jchelly/flamingo-docs/source/python_module.rst

 You can connect to the service as follows::

     import hdfstream
-    root = hdfstream.RemoteDirectory("__SERVER_URL__", "EAGLE")
+    root = hdfstream.open("cosma", "EAGLE")

-Here, the first parameter is the server URL and the second is the name of the directory to open.
-The first time you connect in each python session you will be prompted for your username and password.
+Here, the first parameter is the server name.
+This can be a full URL or an alias recognised by the hdfstream module.
+The second parameter is the name of the directory to open.

 Directory objects
 -----------------